Paid Sick Leave Laws by State: The Chart, Map, & Accrual Info You Need

 • Evacuate their residence or care for a family member whose school or place of care was closed in the event of inclement weather; power, heat, or water loss; or another unexpected event.

-Under the Colorado paid sick leave law, a family member is an immediate family member who is related by blood, marriage, civil union, or adoption.
+Under the Colorado paid sick leave law, a family member is an immediate family member related by blood, marriage, civil union, or adoption.
 Family members also include a child or person the employee stood in loco parentis for as well as any person the employee provides health- or safety-related care for.

 Accrual rate and cap